Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 # Introduction

-asyncio is a Python standard library for writing high performance concurrent code using the async/await syntax and provides high level API for managing event loops, coroutines, tasks, and performing asynchronous I/O operations.
-It is used as a foundation for Python asynchronous frameworks that provide high-performance network and web-servers, database connection libraries, distributed task queues, etc. Multiple libraries and frameworks, such as FastAPI and aiohttp, are built on top of `asyncio`.
+`asyncio` is a Python standard library for writing high performance concurrent code using the async/await syntax and provides high level API for managing event loops, coroutines, tasks, and performing asynchronous I/O operations.
+It is used as a foundation for Python asynchronous frameworks that provide high-performance network and web-servers, database connection libraries, distributed task queues, etc. Multiple libraries and frameworks, such as `FastAPI` and `aiohttp`, are built on top of `asyncio`.

 In this blog post, we will explore the changes made in the upcoming Python 3.14 release to